py2ai/py2ai.github.io/_posts/2018-09-03-One-Hot-Encoding.md

 ---
+categories:
+- tutorial
+description: Why One Hot Encoding is important for Neural Netwoks
+keywords:
+- hot
+- development
+- code
+- programming
+- importance
+- encoding
+- tutorial
+- one
 layout: post
+mathjax: true
 title: Importance of One Hot Encoding
-categories: [tutorial]
-mathjax: true
-description: Why One Hot Encoding is important for Neural Netwoks
 ---

-## What is ONE HOT ENCODING?
+# What is ONE HOT ENCODING?

 An efficient method of encoding the classes to train a network.

-### One Hot Encoding
+## One Hot Encoding
 ```python
 [1,0,0]: Class A
 [0,1,0]: Class B